For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • Insta360 X5

-Record at 8K (recommended) or 5.7K, 30 fps, in the camera's standard 360 video mode.
+Record in the camera's standard 360 video mode: 5.7K at 60 fps for indoor & low light, 8K at 30 fps for outdoor & natural light.
 Upload the raw .insv file directly, MultiSet stitches to equirectangular on the server.
 Footage shot in flat or single-lens mode is not supported.

 Scanning Workflow